-His journalism has seen him contribute over a thousand articles, dealing with human interest, feature work and news reporting, to numerous newspapers and magazines state-wide, nation-wide and overseas.
+His journalism has seen him contribute over twelve hundred articles, dealing with human interest, feature work and news reporting, to numerous newspapers and magazines state-wide, nation-wide and overseas.
 He was also a trade reporter, including medical reporting.
 He had regularly contributed to the Sydney trade publishing Houses, Yaffa , Business Press and Reed Publishing.

 Living on the eastern-shore area not far from the centre of Hobart, capital of Tasmania, he has lived all his life in the island State.
 He is a 6th generation Tasmanian and a 7th generation Australian.
 An ancestor, Richard Morgan, arrived with the First Fleet in 1788 while another, John Wade, arrived in Tasmania at Sullivan’s Cove, under David Collins (the first permanent British settlement of Tasmania) in 1804.
 The first WATSON of his line arrived in Van Diemen’s Land (Tasmania) in 1824 by the name of Brereton Ross Porter Pemberton Rolla Watson, a Naval Lieutenant in the East India Company.